geonetwork/doc/source/administrator-guide/configuring-the-catalog/inspire-configuration.rst

 .. warning::

   The Xpath must return a node-set or a node to work.
-XPaths returning a boolean :code:`true` or :code:`false` value will be interpreted as always matching by GeoNetwork.
+XPaths returning a boolean ``true`` or ``false`` value will be interpreted as always matching by GeoNetwork.

 .. code-block:: xml